Weak sales trend hits Dick’s Sporting Goods

 Chawla will join Kohl’s on Nov.
 30 with responsibility for Kohl’s full omnichannel operations, store operations, logistics and supply chain network, information and digital technology, e-commerce strategy, planning and operations, and store construction and design.
 Her hiring is the result of a search that Mansell described as exhaustive and dynamic.

 “As our future vision for Kohl’s developed under our Greatness Agenda, the search for this role dramatically evolved.
 We saw an enormous opportunity to create something truly unique in retail – a leader that has oversight for the full omnichannel experience,” Mansell said.
 “When stores, online and digital teams are not just compatible but truly integrated, new thinking and new ways of delivering a seamless customer experience emerge.”

 Prior to joining Kohl’s, Chawla spent seven years with Walgreens in a variety of senior leadership roles including president of e-commerce.
-Most recently, Chawla was president of digital and CMO.
-Prior to joining Walgreens, she was VP of global online business at Dell, Inc., and before Dell she worked at Wells Fargo’s Internet Services Group and Andersen Consulting and Mitchell Madison Group.
+Most recently, Chawla was president of digital and chief marketing officer.
+Prior to joining Walgreens, she was vice president of global online business at Dell, Inc., and before Dell she worked at Wells Fargo’s Internet Services Group and Andersen Consulting and Mitchell Madison Group.

 During her tenure with Walgreens, Kohl’s said Chawla led a team responsible for developing industry-leading digital innovations that significantly enhanced core aspects of the company’s customer experience such as refilling prescriptions in seconds, printing photos from smartphones directly to stores, enabling seamless shopping through the integration of the Walgreens loyalty program, coupons and mobile payments in store and launching digital health coaching and telehealth.